 After you snap the planks together, you may have a slight gap.
 We used a scrap piece of flooring and a hammer to gently tap the planks together.
 We also used a rubber mallet on the seams to make sure they were snug and in place.
 Just remember to use a piece of wood or scrap piece of floor when you use a hammer or mallet.
 We never used those tools directly on our floor.

-As we got to each end, we left about a 1/4 of an inch gap for expansion, as per the instructions that came with the floor.
+As we got to each end, we left a 1/4 inch gap for expansion, as per the instructions.

 The prep work was behind us and we were on a roll installing the floor.
 Unfortunately, about half way through, we were halted by a box of damaged planks.
 We ended up waiting two weeks for a new box to arrive before we could finish our floor.
 Not what you want to see when you’re trying to schedule your projects.

 The moral of this story?
 Check all of your flooring as soon as you get it, and before you start installing it.

 Once our new planks arrived, we could continue the installation.